 An investigation into the relationship between martial arts and dance emphasizing the abstraction of movements of self-defense into dance.
 The study of many cultures that utilize body awareness and movement efficiency in their performance and fighting forms.
 A major component is the implementation of impact weapons such as olisi (Philippines/Malaysia) and the jo (Japan).
 Prerequisite, any dance, athletic or martial art experience.
 Maximum enrollment, 35.
 Walczyk.

 Intermediate Contemporary Dance.

 The study of contemporary dance incorporating technique and theory.
 Emphasis on alignment and efficiency of movement focusing on increasing strength and flexibility.
 May be repeated for credit.
-Prerequisite, Any dance training in contemporary, ballet or jazz.
+Prerequisite, Dance 112, 113, or 114 or permission of instructor.
 Maximum enrollment, 25.
 Heekin.

 Intermediate Jazz Dance.